OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### toString(o, string format (optional))

 Takes any value type (string, number, date, boolean, error, null) and gives a string version of that value.
-You can convert between types, within limits (for example, you can't turn the string "asdfsd" into a date or a number, but you can convert the number "123" into a string).
+You can convert between types, within limits (for example, you can't turn the string “asdfsd” into a date or a number, but you can convert the number “123” into a string).

 You can also use toString() to convert numbers to strings with rounding, using an [optional string format](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html).
 For example, if you applied the expression `value.toString("%.0f")` to a column: